 Rush Warrior deck list and strategy

-Here is a experimental version of Rush Warrior to try out in the late stages of Rastakhan’s Rumble.
+Here is a experimental version of Rush Warrior to try out at this point in Scholomance Academy.
 If the deck sees more play we’ll be refining the list further, but this should get you off to a good start:

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.